 Hackathons are "time-bounded participant-driven events that are organized to foster specific goals or objectives. [...]
 People that participate in an event often have different backgrounds and bring different expertise.
 Their primary motivation to join an event is to work on a shared team project that interests them [...].
 During the event, teams attempt to create an artifact that can be shared with other participants" [1].
 To get a more concrete idea we provided links to hackathons we studied and / or co-organized here.

-For first-time organizers we provide example timelines for two types of hackathons.
+For first-time organizers we provide example timelines for four types of hackathons.
 These walk you through the different decision points and show you examples for how and why you could decide for one or the other option.

 Experienced organizers can directly access an overview of design decisions and create their own timeline for a hackathon that fits their needs.